Cluster Munition Ban Policy

-Israel has never participated in a meeting of the Convention on Cluster Munitions, even as an observer.
-Israel was invited to, but did not attend, the first part of the convention’s Second Review Conference held virtually in November 2020.
+Israel has never participated in a meeting of the convention, even as an observer.
+It was invited to, but did not attend, the convention’s Second Review Conference in November 2020 and September 2021.

-Israel abstained from voting on a UN General Assembly (UNGA) resolution in December 2020 that urged states outside the convention to “join as soon as possible.”
+Israel abstained from voting on the key United Nations General Assembly (UNGA) resolution in December 2021 that urged states outside the convention to “join as soon as possible.”
 It has abstained from voting on the annual UNGA resolution promoting the convention since it was first introduced in 2015.

-Israel has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2020.
+Israel has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria.

 Israel is not party to the Mine Ban Treaty.

-Israel is a State Party to the Convention on Conventional Weapons (CCW), where it opposed any discussions about regulating cluster munitions until 2008.
-Israel has expressed regret that states failed in 2011 to adopt a draft CCW protocol on cluster munitions, but it has not proposed further CCW deliberations on the matter.
+Israel is a State Party to the Convention on Conventional Weapons (CCW), where it opposed any discussion about regulating cluster munitions until 2008.
+Israel expressed regret that states failed in 2011 to adopt a draft CCW protocol on cluster munitions, but has not proposed further CCW deliberations on the matter.

-Israel also used cluster munitions in Lebanon in 1978, and again in 1982 against Syrian forces and non-state armed groups.
-In 1973, Israel used cluster munitions in Syria against the training camps of non-state armed groups near Damascus.
+Israel also used cluster munitions in Lebanon in 1978, and again in 1982 against Syrian forces and non-state armed groups (NSAGs).
+In 1973, Israel used cluster munitions in Syria against the training camps of NSAGs near Damascus.
 The Israeli Air Force also used cluster bombs to target Egyptian air defense positions in the 1973 Yom Kippur War.

 Production and transfer

-In the past, IMI produced, licensed the production of, and exported numerous types of cluster munitions including artillery projectiles (105mm, 122mm, 130mm, 152mm, 155mm, 175mm, and 203mm), mortar projectiles (120mm), and rockets (EXTRA, GRADLAR, and LAR-160).
+In the past, IMI developed, produced, licensed the production, and exported numerous types of cluster munitions including artillery projectiles (105mm, 122mm, 130mm, 152mm, 155mm, 175mm, and 203mm), mortar projectiles (120mm), and rockets (EXTRA, GRADLAR, and LAR-160).
 Most of the cluster munitions delivered M85 dual-purpose improved conventional munition (DPICM) submunitions.
-More recently, IMI produced the 155mm M999 “Advanced AntiPersonnel Munition” that delivered M99 DPICM submunitions.
+More recently, IMI developed the 155mm M999 “Advanced AntiPersonnel Munition” that delivers M99 DPICM submunitions.

-In the past, Israel concluded licensing agreements for production or assembly of the M85 DPICM submunition with Germany, India, Romania, Switzerland, Turkey, the United Kingdom (UK), and the US.
-Austria, Denmark, Germany, Norway, and the UK declared stockpiling 155mm artillery projectiles containing M85 submunitions in their transparency reports for the Convention on Cluster Munitions.
+In the past, Israel concluded licensing agreements for the production or assembly of M85 DPICM submunitions with Germany, India, Romania, Switzerland, Turkey, the United Kingdom (UK), and the US.
+Austria, Denmark, Germany, Norway, and the UK have declared stockpiling 155mm artillery projectiles containing M85 submunitions in their transparency reports for the Convention on Cluster Munitions.

-Azerbaijan received a total of 50 EXTRA missiles from Israel for its Lynx-type launchers in 2008–2009.
+Azerbaijan received a total of 50 EXTRA missiles and LAR-160 rockets from Israel for its Lynx-type launchers in 2008–2009.
 Georgia received four GRADLAR rocket launchers from Israel in 2007.
 Chile has reported that it possessed 249 LAR-160 cluster munition rockets.
 Israel reportedly also exported the LAR-160 rocket system to Venezuela.

-Israeli company Elbit Systems Ltd. acquired IMI in November 2018 and renamed it IMI Systems.
-In January 2019, Elbit’s vice president David Vaknin told media that “As part of the Elbit Systems organization, IMI Systems will not be continuing its prior activities with respect to cluster munitions.
+Israeli company Elbit Systems Ltd. acquired IMI in November 2018, and renamed it IMI Systems.
+In January 2019, the vice president of Elbit Systems Ltd., David Vaknin, told media that “As part of the Elbit Systems organization, IMI Systems will not be continuing its prior activities with respect to cluster munitions.
 All of Elbit Systems activities relating to munitions, including those activities to be continued by IMI Systems, will be conducted in accordance with applicable international conventions or US law.”

 In October 2020, a company representative confirmed that “Elbit Systems has discontinued production, sales and deliveries of IMI’s M999 submunition, as well as all other munitions that are prohibited under the Convention on Cluster Munitions.”

 In the past, Israel has imported cluster munitions from the US, including M26 rockets (each with 644 M77 DPICM submunitions) for its M270 Multiple Launch Rocket System (MLRS) launchers and 155mm M483A1 projectiles (each with 88 M42/M46 submunitions).
 Israel used both in southern Lebanon in 2006.
-Israel has also received and used US-made and supplied Rockeye cluster bombs (with 247 submunitions each) and CBU-58B cluster bombs (with 650 submunitions each).
+Israel has also received and used US-made and supplied Rockeye cluster bombs (each with 247 submunitions) and CBU-58B cluster bombs (each with 650 submunitions).

-During 2017, a government upgrade of artillery systems for the Israel Defense Forces (IDF) reportedly rejected a system made in Germany because of the German government’s insistence that Israel not use it to deliver cluster munitions.
+In 2017, a government upgrade of artillery systems for the Israel Defense Forces (IDF) reportedly rejected a system made in Germany, because of the German government’s insistence that Israel must not use it to deliver cluster munitions.

 The size and composition of Israel’s current stockpile of cluster munitions is not known, but it is likely to be significant and comprised of the cluster munitions listed in the previous section.